 Succession planning is all about aligning employees with your company’s growth strategy and developing them further to address emerging business issues in the long run.
 A well-planned talent management process focuses on succession planning or continuous coverage of critical roles to ensure the key positions in the company maintain some level of stability.

 One way to achieve long-term succession planning is investing in an automated talent management dashboard that identifies high performers across job roles and geographies through real-time performance dashboards.
 With these metrics, you can create a succession strategy by mapping employee potential to critical positions and job requirements to ensure business continuity and effective leadership.

-Despite increasing automation, human capital remains an essential resource for most organizations.
+Despite increasing automation, human capital remains an essential resource for most organisations.
 Even though the economy is slumping at present, the demand for top talent is high, as observed in the past periods of recession and other black swan events.
 In these times, to stay profitable, it’s imperative to build a cohesive and insightful talent management process leveraging the power of emerging technologies like AI to bring measurable results.

 PeopleStrong’s AI-Powered Integrated Talent Management Platform is helping 350+ organisations to recruit, mentor, retain, and engage their future-ready workforce.